To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

 For people like Bella, the diagnosis can feel overwhelming and bring feelings of shame.
 They fear losing memories, careers, and parts of their identity.

 Bella is a young-looking 59, wearing a T-shirt and a mop of red hair.
-On the day NPR visited her home in Glens Falls in upstate New York, where they raised four kids, Bella was in the kitchen making her signature Christmas gift.
+On the day NPR visited her home in Glens Falls in upstate New York, where the couple raised four kids, Bella was in the kitchen making her signature Christmas gift.
 "It's homemade Kahlúa, the best you will ever drink," she says.
 "I have my vanilla beans imported from Madagascar."

 Bella Doolittle remembers how she first became aware that something was wrong.
 For a while before the diagnosis, she just felt "off."
 Her brain would get fuzzy and then it got worse.